publicdocs/uscode/assets/md/titles/usc03/us/usc/t3/ch2/m__us_usc_t3_s110.md

     Term of the Committee for the Preservation of the White House extended until Sept.
 30, 2011, by Ex.
 Ord.
 No. 13511, Sept.
 29, 2009, 74 F.R.
 50909, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

     Term of the Committee for the Preservation of the White House extended until Sept.
 30, 2013, by Ex.
 Ord.
 No. 13585, Sept.
 30, 2011, 76 F.R.
-62281, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.
+62281, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

+    Term of the Committee for the Preservation of the White House extended until Sept.
+30, 2015, by Ex.
+Ord.
+No. 13652, Sept.
+30, 2013, 78 F.R.
+61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

 ----------